awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### EncryptOnServerWithKms/EncryptOnServerWithKms.go

-This example adds an object to a bucket with encryption based on an AWS Key Management Service (AWS KMS) key.
+This example adds an object to an Amazon S3 bucket with encryption based on an AWS Key Management Service (AWS KMS) key.

 `go run EncryptOnServerWithKms.go -b BUCKET -o OBJECT -k KEY`